EOEboh/EOEboh/README.md

 I love the web and I love creating solutions for the web.

-To me, software engineering is not just about the code, but also about the thoughts that comes before and after the code; That's why I also have a passion for technical writing.
+To me, software engineering is not just about the code, but also about the thoughts that comes before and after the code; this led me into technical writing.
 I write on front-end and web 3.0 technologies.

 ## My Story
-My first interest in coding was a far back as 2016, when I saw young pre-teens building various applications at CcHub.
+My first interest in coding was as far back as 2016, when I saw young pre-teens building various applications at CcHub.
 An 18 year old me was inspired.

 However, it was not until 2019 before I wrote my first line of code (HTML and CSS).